 Cocoa is a delicious natural remedy for high blood pressure.
 Cocoa powder is a rich source of antioxidant flavanol polyphenols that dilate blood vessels, lower blood pressure, and protect against heart attack and stroke.
-There’s even an allowed EU health claim that cocoa flavanols dilate blood vessels and contribute to cardiovascular health, elasticity of arteries and blood circulation.
+There’s even an allowed EU health claim that cocoa flavanols dilate blood vessels and contribute to cardiovascular health, elasticity of arteries and blood circulation, all of which can help to lower a high blood pressure.
 Cocoa powder is also a good source of blood-pressure lowering minerals, including calcium and magnesium.

 Cocoa and blood pressure